SkyVenture112/LLM-Literature-Review/README.md

 ***Imperative languages*** are well-suited to system-level programming and applications where direct control over the hardware is required (e.g., embedded systems, operating systems).
 ***Object-Oriented languages*** have thrived in enterprise applications, GUIs, and larger codebases where modularity, reuse, and maintainability are priorities.
 ***Functional languages*** have seen increased adoption in fields that require parallelism, fault tolerance, and scalability (e.g., data science, financial systems, distributed computing).
-However, FP remains less common in many industries, although the adoption of functional techniques in hybrid languages is growing.
+However, functional programming remains less common in many industries, although the adoption of functional techniques in hybrid languages is growing.

 ### Hybridization and Evolution:

 Many modern languages combine paradigms.
 For example, Python, JavaScript, and Scala incorporate functional programming features while maintaining support for imperative and object-oriented styles.
-This hybrid nature has accelerated the adoption of paradigms like functional programming without requiring developers to entirely switch from imperative or OOP practices.
+This hybrid nature has accelerated the adoption of paradigms like functional programming without requiring developers to entirely switch from imperative or Object-Oriented practices.

 ## References